chrisrodz/AEE-Maps/README.md

 ## To-do

-- Cron should correctly create new incidents, update new ones, and close them.
+- Cron should correctly create new incidents, update new ones, and close them. **(Ready for review)**
 - Form that allows users to subscribe to receive notifications of incidents for an area
 - Remove or lock down admin
 - Improvements to REST API: